femtonelson/AWS_Jupyter-Installation-on-Ubuntu-Server/README.md

 # Step 2 : Connect to Server by SSH, install PIP (package manager) and Jupyter
 In local CLI (Linux machine in this case), run :
 - $sudo chmod 400 My_key_pair.pem : Protect private key by making it read-only
-- $sudo ssh -i "My_key_pair.pem" ubuntu@aaa.bbb.ccc.ddd  :  Connect to server by SSH, default user "ubuntu"
+- $sudo ssh -i "My_key_pair.pem" ubuntu@aaa.bbb.ccc.ddd  :  Connect to server by SSH, default user "ubuntu" --> Now connected by SSH to the Server
 - $sudo apt-get update : Download the package lists for all packages on the server that need an upgrade
 - $sudo apt-get upgrade -y : Fetch on the server the new packages available and install them